Marist Catholic College North Shore: "Practice and Demonstration" School of St Joseph's Training School (1916–1955)

-After the Marist Brothers left what is now called the St Mary's Campus (Ridge St) in 1916, the Sisters of St Joseph moved their primary school which was originally at a site on Mount St to the vacated school.
+After the Marist Brothers left what is now called the St Mary's Campus (Ridge St) in 1916, the Sisters of St Joseph moved their primary school which was originally at a site on Mount Street to the vacated school.
 This new primary school became known as the "Practice and Demonstration" School of St Joseph's Training School.
-In the term of the first principal Sr Mary Donatres Egan RSJ, the demand for Catholic education in North Sydney grew to the point where the school extended to educate from primary to secondary education which included the building of a new school on the Mount St property the school originated on.
+In the term of the first principal Sr Mary Donatres Egan RSJ, the demand for Catholic education in North Sydney grew to the point where the school extended to educate from primary to secondary education which included the building of a new school on the Mount Street property the school originated on.
 This new school specialised in commercial subjects; cooking, domestic Science and dressmaking.

-In 1955, when the Archbishop of Sydney established an Education Office, both the Mount St Commercial and Domestic Science School and Ridge St's "Practice and Demonstration" school of St Joseph's Training School combined.
-The Ridge St campus was to educate the primary students, and the Mount St campus became the senior campus for pupils from Ridge Street, Naremburn and Lavender Bay.
+In 1955, when the Archbishop of Sydney established an Education Office, both the Mount Street Commercial and Domestic Science School and Ridge St's "Practice and Demonstration" school of St Joseph's Training School combined.
+The Ridge St campus was to educate the primary students, and the Mount Street campus became the senior campus for pupils from Ridge Street, Naremburn and Lavender Bay.
 At the end of 1955, the Sister's of St Joseph vacated the school and transferred to Lavender Bay; the Sisters of Mercy took over and renamed the school St Mary's.